caporaso-lab/teaching-website-source/index.rst

 | My interactive, IPython Notebook-based introductory bioinformatics text.
 This is in early development, but is (in my unbiased opinion) a good place to get for both Biologists and Computer Scientists interested in Bioinformatics.
 For more information see my `microbe.net blog post on IAB <http://microbe.net/2014/05/01/teaching-bioinformatics-using-ipython-notebooks/>`_ and the `IAB website <http://www.caporasolab.us/An-Introduction-To-Applied-Bioinformatics>`_.
 |

-For biologists who want to pick up computational skills
+For biologists who want to develop computational skills
 -------------------------------------------------------
 | `Software Carpentry <https://software-carpentry.org/>`_
 | Online materials and in-person workshops covering essential computational skills for scientists.